With more than 6.9 billion search requests per day, Google is the most used search engine in the world.

 Google Chrome, Google Maps; Google Drive; Google cloud; Google Play Store …

 All these logos are inspired by the current Google logo and are regularly updated.

 Updating the logos of the different services avoids a feeling of boredom among users.

 When looking at the graphic design of Google, one can see that the company complies with one design.
 The shades and colors that you will find on all their logos are the same.
 This allows them to strengthen their brand image and create a universal feeling when using Google.

 Googles Doodles have been an integral part of Google’s brand identity.
 They are variations of the Google logo depending on particular events and dates.
 There are several hundred of them, the Doodles are customized for different cultures and countries.
 Now, an entire service is dedicated to the creation of Doodle and you can send your ideas to email@example.com.

 Born in 1999, the concept of Doodles first appeared when the two founders redesigned their logo with a drawing of “Burning Man”, a symbol of a festival held every year in the Black Rock Desert in Nevada.
 They did this to announce that they were joining the festival and would be inactive for a few days.

 In 2000, the company decided to implement Doodles as a recurring concept.

 The Google Doodles directory

 Since their creation, over 4,000 Doodles have been created for home pages around the world.
-The concept has been growing along with the brand and Google has even done collaborations with popular artists.
-For example, this Doodle to celebrate summer.
+The concept has been growing along with the brand and Google has even collaborated with popular artists.
+For example, this Doodle celebrates summer.
 It was drawn by the artist Takashi Murakami on June 21, 2011.
 Here, a list of all the Google Doodles can be found.